ikappaki/basilex-notebook/README.md

 jupyter notebook
 ```

 This should open the Jupyter Notebook home page in your browser.
-Open the `dev.ipynb` notebook to begin interacting with it.
+Open the `dev.ipynb` tutorial notebook to begin interacting with it.

-The [src/basapp/core.lpy](src/basapp/core.lpy) is in the python `sys.path` through `poetry install` run at project setup.
-You can require it in the Notebook as normal
+The [src/basapp/core.lpy](src/basapp/core.lpy) path is automatically included in the python `sys.path` through `poetry install` ran at project setup.
+You can require it in the notebooks as normal
 ```clojure
 [1] (require '[basapp.core :as bc])